 Maslow’s Hierarchy of Needs

-Abraham Maslow provided a model to understand basic human needs which is usually represented as a pyramid (see Figure 4-1).
+Abraham Maslow provided a model to understand basic human needs, usually represented as a pyramid (see Figure 13-1).
 Each need builds on the others: A person’s esteem needs are not that important if they are struggling with meeting the biological need to eat.
 Here are each of the levels in Maslow’s hierarchy:

 - Biological and Physiological: What a person needs to survive, such as food, water, and shelter.